indrapaul824/DSA-Java/README.md

 # DSA-Java

 ## Overview
-A repo that contains all the source code I made and used while learning DSA using Java, JavaScript, TypeScript, Python and GoLang.
+A repo that contains all the source code I made and used while learning DSA using Java, TypeScript, Python and GoLang.

 ## Requirement